 Charles Schulz made 'Peanuts' an indispensable cultural touchstone. - David Michaelis

-The following extracts are from Robert Short's The Gospel according to Peanuts, a small theology book that has sold 15 million copies.
-And the extracts and quotations are put into a specially designed format again.
-[Short]
+The following extracts are from Robert Short's The Gospel according to Peanuts, a small theology book that has sold over 10 million copies.

 Both the Church and the artist must constantly beware of cheapening what they have to say by making it too accessible.
 [Short 28]